SMAC-Group/ptds2018_website/content/homeworks/hw2.md

 {{% notice warning %}}
 **Deadline: 2018-11-05 at 4pm**
-To submit your work, add `samorso` and `TBD` as collaborators to your private GitHub repo.
+To submit your work, add `samorso` and `irudnyts` as collaborators to your private GitHub repo.
 We will grade only the latest files prior to the deadline.
 Any ulterior modifications are pointless.
 {{% /notice %}}